cefstat/simplenote.el/README.markdown

 ### Sync individual files

-The idea here is that you have a text file that you want to edit on your iPhone when you can't use your laptop for example during a bus commute.
+The idea here is that you have a text file that you want to edit on your iPhone when you can't use your laptop, for example, during a bus commute.
 First, while visiting the text file that you want to sync run `M-x simplenote-create-note-from-buffer`.
 This will create a new note on the Simplenote server with the contents of your file.
 Each note is identified by a